 Carrying right along with the curiosities, this is a section of the facade of the narrowest home in Europe.
 107 centimeters.
 Yep, they beat out that skinny little place in Amsterdam.

 A nice view of the Cathedral for some afternoon diners.

 Jose Iturbi was a famous Valencian conductor and pianist who starred in a number of Hollywood films in the Forties playing himself.
 Some of the films were quite good.
-Many of the films of that era did inject a little nourishment into a sometimes culturally starved medium that emanated from Tinseltown.
+Many of the films of that era did inject a little nourishment into the sometimes culturally starved medium that emanated from Tinseltown.
 Opera legend Caruso also made a number of films during that time, and it is nice to have such well-preserved performances available to us.

-It’s getting darker, must be time for dinner.
+It’s getting darker, time for dinner.